Scandlines: History

-In 1903, the first railway ferry sailed between Gedser in Denmark and Warnemünde in Germany, where DSB operated the route from the Danish side in partnership with a state-owned German shipping company.
+In 1903, the first railway ferry sailed between Gedser in Denmark and Warnemünde in Germany.
+The route was operated by DSB on the Danish side in partnership with a state-owned German shipping company.

-A second service, the 'bird's flight line' (die Vogelfluglinie in German) between Rødby and Puttgarden was added in 1963, creating a direct route between Copenhagen and Hamburg.
+A second service, the "bird's flight line" (die Vogelfluglinie in German) between Rødby and Puttgarden, was added in 1963, creating a direct route between Copenhagen and Hamburg.

-The company was separated from DSB in 1995, and transformed into an independent limited company called DSB Rederi, which was, in turn, rebranded Scandlines in 1997.
-The Scandlines brand had already been in use since 1991 on the Helsingør–Helsingborg ferry route In 1998, the two shipping company partners, Danish Scandlines and German DFO, merged to form Scandlines, owned by the Danish Ministry of Transport and Deutsche Bahn.
+The company was separated from DSB in 1995 and transformed into an independent limited company called DSB Rederi.
+It was subsequently rebranded as Scandlines in 1997.
+The Scandlines brand had already been in use since 1991 on the Helsingør–Helsingborg ferry route.
+In 1998, the two shipping company partners—Danish Scandlines and German DFO—merged to form Scandlines, which was owned by the Danish Ministry of Transport and Deutsche Bahn.

-Scandlines was privatised in 2007 with 3i and Allianz Capital owning 40% each and Deutsche Seereederei 20%.
-In 2010 Deutsche Seereederei sold its shareholding to 3i and Allianz.
-In 2013 Allianz sold its 49% to 3i.
-In 2018 First Sentier Investors and Hermes Investment Management acquired 50% and 15% shareholdings.
+Scandlines was privatised in 2007, with 3i and Allianz Capital Partners each acquiring 40% ownership and Deutsche Seereederei holding the remaining 20%.
+In 2010, Deutsche Seereederei sold its shareholding to 3i and Allianz.
+In 2013, Allianz sold its 49% stake to 3i.
+In 2018, First Sentier Investors and Hermes Investment Management acquired shareholdings of 50% and 15% respectively.

-Between 1999 and 2015, some of Scandlines' routes were sold, including Aarhus-Kalundborg to Molslinjen, and Helsingør-Helsingborg to ForSea Ferries.
+Between 1999 and 2015, several Scandlines routes were sold, including Aarhus–Kalundborg to Molslinjen and Helsingør-Helsingborg to ForSea Ferries.

-Scandlines operates two routes; Gedser to Rostock and Rødby to Puttgarden.
-Scandlines expects to continue operating on the Rødby–Puttgarden route despite the planned completion of the Fehmarn Belt tunnel in 2029.
+Scandlines currently operates two routes: Gedser–Rostock and Rødby–Puttgarden.
+The company expects to continue operating on the Rødby–Puttgarden route, with three ferries, despite the planned completion of the Fehmarn Belt tunnel.

 Ferries

-Scandlines has six hybrid ferries and one freight ferry.
-In 2022, the two Gedser-Rostock route ferries had a rotor sail mounted.
+Scandlines operates six hybrid ferries and two freight ferry.
+In 2022, the two ferries on the Gedser–Rostock route were fitted with rotor sails.